Brands can seem larger than life.

 “At Nordstrom, our goal is to provide outstanding service every day, one customer at a time.”

 The Nordstrom name is synonymous with customer service.
-Because we love in such a saturated world, that’s a tough feat to pull off.
+Because we live in such a saturated world, that’s a tough feat to pull off.
 Nordstrom, however, has been at this for over a century.
 “Fashion changes,” Nordstrom states.
 “Shopping changes.
 Our commitment to happy customers doesn’t.”
 Since the brand never rests on its laurels, it finds continued success.
 And that makes a major difference.

 “Air on the side of humanity.”